DruRly/pulse/README.md

 ###Seed database with real signatures
 *The WTP team mentioned that a databse dump will be available soon.
 This could be used to seed the database.
 Cron jobs can then be used to pull new data on a regular basis.*
 ###Enable Filtering
 *Filtering params are being generated.
-The controller use these params to filter petitions by issue.*
+The controller should use these params to filter petitions by issue.*
 ###Add days left before 30-day deadline
 *Use the petition creation date to determine how long a petition has left to reach the threshold.
 Display these values under "Near Threshold"*